ohnorobo/acquire/README.md

 This was a project for Matthias Feleisen's graduate Software Development class.

-Work was done with Sarah Laplante and Lori Monteleone.
+Work was done with Jim Shargo and Lori Monteleone.

 To run through a game:
 ```bash